markfinger/webpack-build/README.md

   // The maximum time that compilation output will be cached for
   cacheTTL: 1000 * 60 * 60 * 24 * 30, // 30 days

-  // Indicates that webpack's watcher should emit rebuilt files to
-  // memory until they are required to be on disk.
-If `cacheFile` is
-  // defined, this is set to false
-  useMemoryFS: true

   // A console-like object which is written to when the wrapper's state
   // changes, mostly of use for debugging.
 To suppress all output, set